plum-juice-project/plum-io/content/blog/we_really_did_it!.md

 title: "We really did it!"
 author: "Simone Palmieri"
 gh_nickname: "sudo-err"
-description: "Our first ever hackathon was a success!"
+description: "Our first ever hackathon was a success!
+And if you are one of the participants there is something for you at the end of this article, go check it out!"
 image: "https://res.cloudinary.com/dllutk9zl/image/upload/v1740772336/group_pic_crop_nk04qj.jpg"
 date: "2025-02-28"
 ---